ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 #### Step 4

-Now we need to run `gradle vaadin-quickstart`, so Vaadin plugin can generate sample application for us.
+We can create all the files manually or we can use `gradle vaadin-quickstart` command.
+That command generates sample application for us.

 ![Generated Vaadin sample code](http://vaadinongrails.com/book/1_1_vaadin_sample_app.png)